kittinook/MobileRobotics2025/readme.md

 sudo apt-get install gimp
 ```

-UNCOMMENT HERE FOR KEEPOUT DEMO: add the nodes for costmap filtering in navigation.launch.py
+**UNCOMMENT HERE FOR KEEPOUT DEMO:**
+1. add the nodes for costmap filtering in navigation.launch.py
+2. basic_paams.yaml

 Map for Navigation and Localization